The John Cornforth Memorial Lectures 2025

 Event location London

 The John Cornforth Memorial Lectures tell the story of the country house and its estate, as seen through the eyes of the private owner.
-The lecture series celebrates John Cornforth’s invaluable contribution to architectural history.
-This year, the proceeds of the lectures will be donated to the the National Trust.
+Proudly presented in association with Christie’s, the lecture series celebrates John Cornforth’s invaluable contribution to architectural history.

 John Cornforth (1937–2004) was one of the best known architectural historians of his day and a leading authority on the English country house.
 Author of numerous books and more than 800 articles in Country Life, where for many years he was Architectural Editor, he shared his time and knowledge with country house owners and the National Trust as well as encouraging and mentoring young curators and architectural historians.